 The term hyperlocal suggests a limited geographical area of the neighborhood.
 So the hyperlocal delivery business model refers to companies catering to the consumer needs of an area.
 The hyperlocal delivery model is an emerging trend in the logistics industry.

-Shipping carriers and aggregators combine efforts with local suppliers, retailers, and vendors to supply products to customers in a locally concentrated area.
+Shipping carriers and shipping aggregators combine efforts with local suppliers, retailers, and vendors to supply products to customers in a locally concentrated area.
 This makes the hyperlocal model a good example of a micr0-marketplace.

 The hyperlocal delivery model balances the demand and supply in the local market while uplifting the local businesses in catering to consumers in a city of suburbs.